Child & Family Studies Center

 Philosophy:

-As an accredited early childhood program, The Child and Studies Center (CFSC), understands that young children learn through active involvement with a variety of materials in a safe, nurturing, and enriched environment that encourages exploration and experimentation.
-We provide an atmosphere that promotes problem solving and values process over product.
+As an accredited early childhood program, The Child and Family Studies Center (CFSC), understands that young children learn through active involvement with a variety of materials.
+We provide a safe, nurturing, and enriched environment which encourages a child to explore and experiment.
+We offer a problem-solving atmosphere where the process is more important then the product.
 The children are encouraged to question, to hypothesize, and to think.
-The daily routine provides for a variety of valuable learning experiences that include individual, small group, and large group activities and interactions with children and adults.
+The daily routine allows for a variety of valuable learning experiences that include individual, small group, and large group activities with children and adults.

 History: